Research

 All human givens practitioners are encouraged to work in an outcome-informed way to measure their continued effectiveness and build up data for further research projects.

-The Foundation continues to raise funds to support research projects such as this and to raise awareness generally of the benefits of the human givens approach to all walks of life.
-(The human givens approach is also applied outside of the therapeutic context – including workplace training, social work, education and diplomacy.)
+The Human Givens Foundation has supported several research projects over the years and continues to raise funds for this purpose and to raise awareness generally of the benefits of the human givens approach to all walks of life.
+(The human givens approach is also effectively used in settings other than therapy, including workplace training, social work, education and diplomacy.)

 There are currently numerous individuals and organisations working on research into the efficacy of the human givens approach – if you are considering carrying out a similar research project, do let us know.